Amy Coney Barrett: Immigration

 In June 2020, Barrett wrote a 40-page dissent when the majority upheld a preliminary injunction against the Trump administration's controversial "public charge rule", which heightened the standard for obtaining a green card.
 In her dissent, she argued that any noncitizens who disenrolled from government benefits because of the rule did so due to confusion about the rule itself rather than from its application, writing that the vast majority of the people subject to the rule are not eligible for government benefits in the first place.
 On the merits, Barrett departed from her colleagues Wood and Rovner, who held that DHS's interpretation of that provision was unreasonable under Chevron Step Two.
 Barrett would have held that the new rule fell within the broad scope of discretion granted to the Executive by Congress through the Immigration and Nationality Act.
 The public charge issue is the subject of a circuit split.

-In May 2019, the court rejected a Yemeni citizen and her U.S. citizen husband's challenge to a consular officer's decision to twice deny her visa application under the Immigration and Nationality Act.
-The U.S. citizen argued that this had deprived him of a constitutional right to live in the United States with his spouse.
+In May 2019, the court rejected a Yemeni citizen and her United States citizen husband's challenge to a consular officer's decision to twice deny her visa application under the Immigration and Nationality Act.
+The United States citizen argued that this had deprived him of a constitutional right to live in the United States with his spouse.
 In a 2–1 majority opinion authored by Barrett, the court held that the plaintiff's claim was properly dismissed under the doctrine of consular nonreviewability.
 Barrett declined to address whether the husband had been denied a constitutional right (or whether the constitutional right to live in the United States with his spouse existed at all) because the consular officer's decision to deny the visa application was facially legitimate and bona fide, and under Supreme Court precedent, in such a case courts will not "look behind the exercise of that discretion".
 The dispute concerned what it takes to satisfy this standard.
 A petition for rehearing en banc was denied, with Chief Judge Wood, joined by Rovner and Hamilton, dissenting.
 Barrett wrote a rare opinion concurring in the denial of rehearing en banc (joined by Judge Joel Flaum).